taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development by Craig Larman

-### Design Patterns
+### Design Patterns & Software Design

 - **Design Patterns: Elements of Reusable Object-Oriented Software** (1994) by Erich Gamma, Richard Helm,  Ralph Johnson, John Vlissides
+- Head First Design Patterns (2004) by Elisabeth Freeman
 - **Agile Software Development, Principles, Patterns, and Practices** by Robert C. Martin
 - **A Philosophy of Software Design** by John Ousterhout
-- Head First Design Patterns (2004) by Elisabeth Freeman
+- Beautiful Code: Leading Programmers Explain How They Think by Andy Oram, Greg Wilson

+Object-Oriented

 - Head First Object-Oriented Analysis and Design (2006) by Brett D. McLaughlin
 - Object-Oriented Analysis and Design with Applications by Grady Booch
 - Object-Oriented Software Construction by Bertrand Meyer
-- Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans
-- Patterns of Enterprise Application Architecture by Martin Fowler
-- Beautiful Code: Leading Programmers Explain How They Think by Andy Oram, Greg Wilson

 Tutorials